PlayStation Plus Free For One Week: Could Sony Open Up Multiplayer?

 Perhaps if this week proves profitable enough, Sony may open up multiplayer indefinitely, making the PS4 the first free multiplayer console in over a decade and forcing Xbox to reconsider their policies again.
 It would require re-tooling the software to make PS Plus mandatory for the free monthly games, which would still be a catchy idea.
 They might even consider making the free multiplayer service regional only, so your friends have to be in the same nation to see who’s the better killer in Call of Duty: Infinite Warfare.

-Considering that in the days of the original PlayStation, your multiplayer sessions only required having a place for up to three friends to sit, this could be the closest we get to having that again.
+Considering that in the days of the original PlayStation, your multiplayer sessions only required having a place for up to three friends to sit, this could be the closest gamers will get to having that again.
 When the N64 was popular, all you needed was three extra controllers and a couch.

 If Sony decides to take that route after this week, the PlayStation 4 could once again dominate the console wars long after the Scorpio arrives.